markschl/seqtool/doc/find.md

 ### Restrict search range

-It is possible to search only part of the target string.
-By using `--rng`.
+It is possible to search only part of the target string by using `--rng`.
 This can substantially speed up the search.

 ```bash